dstogov/php-ffi/README.md

 }
 ```

-FFI::\__constructor() takes two arguments (both are optional).
+FFI::cdef() takes two arguments (both are optional).
 The first one is a collection of C declarations and the second is DSO library.
 All variables and functions defined by first arguments are bound to corresponding native symbols in DSO library and then may be accessed as FFI object methods and properties.
 C types of argument, return value and variables are automatically converted to/from PHP types (if possible).
 Otherwise, they are wrapped in a special CData proxy object and may be accessed by elements.

 In some cases (e.g. passing C structure by pointer) we may need to create a real C data structures.
 This is possible using FFF::new() method.
-It takes a C type definition and may reuse C types and tags defined by FFI::\__constructor().
+It takes a C type definition and may reuse C types and tags defined by FFI::cdef().

 It's also possible to use FFI::new() as a static method to create arbitrary C data structures.